Industrial Hygiene Distance Learning/Professional Track M.S. – Distance Learning

 Applicants with a bachelor’s degree from a regionally accredited college or university may alternatively demonstrate adequate math and science preparation if they hold the Certified Industrial Hygienist (CIH), Certified Safety Professional (CSP), Certified Professional Ergonomist (CPE), or Certified Health Physicist (CHP) credential, or *equivalent international professional certifications, or if they have completed an advanced degree in a science-based discipline.

-Two years of safety and health-related work experience is also a requirement for admittance to this program.
+A resume containing two years of safety and health-related work experience is also a requirement for admittance to this program.
 Students who do not have professional work experience may wish to apply to our MS Industrial Hygiene on-campus program.

 Students who are Certified Industrial Hygienists (CIH) may waive OSH 421 Industrial Hygiene I. These students will be required to complete 34 credits for the Industrial Hygiene Distance Learning degree.
 Students licensed as Certified Safety Professionals (CSP) may waive I.H.
 5606 System Safety and Process Safety Management.
 These students will be required to complete 34 credits for the Industrial Hygiene Online degree.
 For students who are both a CIH and CSP, both OSH 421 and I.H.
 5606 may be waived and these students would be required to complete 31 credits for this degree.

 What is Industrial Hygiene?

 Industrial hygienists play an important role in ensuring the workplace is as free from hazards as possible and that the workers and the community at large are protected from potential health threats.
 Moreover, industrial hygienists work with management to anticipate problems that could occur and take action to prevent them before they happen.
 Also, industrial hygienists play an important role in shaping and implementing government policy concerning worker health and safety.